 In 1998, equestrian was classified as an NCAA emerging sport.
 At that time, there were six participating teams (Auburn, Fresno State, Georgia, Oklahoma State, South Carolina and Texas A&M).
 Today, there are currently 22 colleges and universities offering equestrian as a varsity sports and more continue to add the sport each year.

-The competition format is a head-to-head, where a rider from each team competes on the same horse.
-The rider earning the highest score on that particular horse wins the point for their team.
+The competition format is head-to-head, where a rider from each team competes on the same horse.
+The rider earning the highest score on that particular horse wins the point for her team.
 At the end of the competition, the team with the most points wins the competition.
 The horse and rider match-up is determined by a random draw.

-The NCEA Championships are made possible with the help of generous sponsors, volunteers and donors of current universities and local horse trainers.
-Two nationally recognized and carded judges in both Hunter Seat and Western travel to Texas to judge the four days of competition.
-More than 200 student-athletes from across the country compete at the Championships.
+The NCEA Championships are made possible with the help of generous sponsors, volunteers, donors of current universities and local horse trainers.
+Two nationally recognized and carded judges in both hunter seat and western travel to Texas to judge the four days of competition.
+More than 200 student-athletes from across the country compete at the NCEA Championships.

-Want Equestrian to be your next sport?
-Find out more about starting an Equestrian program at your university.
+Want equestrian to be your next sport?
+Find out more about starting an equestrian program at your university).